FazalLabBCM/FazalLabPipelines/docs/QuickStart.md

 3. Then, use the pipeline [BamToBigWig](https://fazallabbcm.github.io/FazalLabPipelines/BamToBigWig).
    This pipeline uses the output from TrimMapCount to create genome tracks for your data.
-The genome tracks will be stored in `bw` files that can be uploaded and viewed in interactive tools such as the [UCSC Genome Browser](https://genome.ucsc.edu/).
+The genome tracks will be stored in BigWig files that can be uploaded and viewed in interactive tools such as the [UCSC Genome Browser](https://genome.ucsc.edu/).
    <img src="img/pipeline3.png" width="80%" height="80%">